Abhay-Ptp/Weather-App/README.md

 # Weather-Web-App
-Welcome to the repository for our weather web app project!
+Welcome to the repository for my weather web app project!
 This application provides users with real-time weather information based on their location.

 Features:
 Location-based Weather: Utilizes geolocation to fetch weather data specific to the user's location.